ivycat/ivycat-ajax-testimonials/README.md

 ### How Can I Help Out? ###

-*If you're a developer*, we'd love your help reviewing code, submitting bug reports or patches, testing, and participating over in the [GitHub repository](https://github.com/ivycat/IvyCat-Ajax-Testimonials).
+**If you're a developer**, we'd love your help reviewing code, submitting bug reports or patches, testing, and participating over in the [GitHub repository](https://github.com/ivycat/IvyCat-Ajax-Testimonials).

-*If you're _not_ a developer*, but you can following instructions and take notes, we'd love to have your help beta testing new releases.
+**If you're _not_ a developer**, but you can follow instructions and take notes, we'd love to have your help beta testing new releases.
 If you're interested in beta testing, please let us know by posting in the [plugin's support forum](http://wordpress.org/extend/plugins/ivycat-ajax-testimonials/).

 [GitHub](https://github.com/ivycat/IvyCat-Ajax-Testimonials)